 For information about contributing to scholarships, contact Jennifer L. Graham, Director of Major Gifts, at 831-459-1523 or email@example.com.

-Students at UC Santa Cruz experience an innovative, interdisciplinary education that offers the opportunity to learn from world-class faculty, experience vibrant communities of learning, chose from over 60 majors, and explore plentiful research opportunities.
+Students at UC Santa Cruz experience an innovative, interdisciplinary education that offers the opportunity to learn from world-class faculty, experience vibrant communities of learning, choose from over 60 majors, and explore plentiful research opportunities.

 At UC Santa Cruz, access to public education for all committed and qualified students is a top priority, regardless of ability to pay.
 The financial challenges of a university education are felt at nearly every economic level.